withastro/docs/src/pages/en/guides/markdown-content.md

 This is a post written in Markdown.
 ```

-When a Markdown or MDX file includes a layout, it passes a `frontmatter` property to the `.astro` component which includes the frontmatter properties and the final HTML output of the page.
+When a Markdown or MDX file includes a layout, it passes a `frontmatter` property to the `.astro` component which includes its frontmatter properties and the final HTML output of the page.

 **`src/layouts/BlogPostLayout.astro`**